arnodelorme/wp15/usecase-2.1/README.md

-# SIESTA WP15 use case 2.1
+# SIESTA - work package 15 - use case 2.1

 This implements a pipeline that analyses univariate tabular data.

 ## Input data

-The input data is contained in the participants.tsv file from a specific [open-access dataset](https://doi.org/10.18112/openneuro.ds004148.v1.0.1).
-In principle the pipeline should also work with the participants.tsv file from many other BIDS datasets from OpenNeuro.
+The input data is contained in the participants.tsv file from a specific open-access dataset [[1]].
+The pipeline should also work with many other BIDS datasets from OpenNeuro [[2]].

     mkdir input
     cd input/